Weight Lifting and Strength Training Tips for Teens

 Q. Do I Have to Breathe a Certain Way During Strength Training?

-A. Always remember to exhale (don't hold your breath) during exertion, and inhale during recovery.
+A. Always remember to exhale during exertion (pulling up a weight), and inhale on the downswing.
 Many people forget about doing this.
 But if you intentionally practice the breathing, you'll remember.

 Q. What Can I Expect From Strength Training?